Akashiitr/Development/README.md

-Development
+Analyser
 ===========
 spoj.py

-It compares two user on spoj
+It compares two user on spoj and gives you the details of question that one user had done and another isn't.